 - Maintain ingress and egress for emergency medical services (EMS) and others providing patient transport.
-Expect private transports. - Have default plans for campus protection and access controls when an incident of mass violence occurs including control of traffic and vehicle screening - Have the ability to communicate with and monitor community EMS and law enforcement radio traffic. - Plan how you will integrate non-hospital security/law enforcement into your operations. - Consider how you will distinguish appropriate visitors from potential secondary threats in the immediate aftermath of a mass violence incident. - Enhance security procedures to assure visitors remain in pre-designated locations. - Expect challenges maintaining access control to your facility. - Coordinate with facility staff to identify expected vendor deliveries (e.g., medical supplies, environmental services products, food services, etc.) and provide security personnel with a list of cleared arrivals. - Provide directions to vendors in advance of any modified delivery procedures. - Designate a donation drop-off location, if you elect to accept them (covered later in this tip sheet). - Pre-identify a location to direct loved ones for family assistance/family reunification. - Plan for intense media interest.
-Some reporters will be aggressive in gaining access to your site, your staff, and your patients.
-Pre-identify a media staging area and monitor to ensure the press corps remains within designated areas.
-Assure that families and media are kept separate.
+Expect private transports. - Have default plans for campus protection and access controls when an incident of mass violence occurs including control of traffic and vehicle screening - Have the ability to communicate with and monitor community EMS and law enforcement radio traffic. - Plan how you will integrate non-hospital security/law enforcement into your operations. - Consider how you will distinguish appropriate visitors from potential secondary threats in the immediate aftermath of a mass violence incident. - Enhance security procedures to assure visitors remain in pre-designated locations. - Expect challenges maintaining access control to your facility. - Coordinate with facility staff to identify expected vendor deliveries (e.g., medical supplies, environmental services products, food services, etc.) and provide security personnel with a list of cleared arrivals. - o Provide directions to vendors in advance of any modified delivery procedures. - Designate a donation drop-off location, if you elect to accept them (covered later in this tip sheet).